osbuild/images/test/README.md

 ### Workflow details

+The following describe the stages that are run for each distro-arch combination.

 #### 1. Generate build config

 The first stage of the workflow runs the `./test/generate-build-config` script.

 The config generator:
-- Generates all the manifests for a given architecture using the `./cmd/gen-manifests` tool.
+- Generates all the manifests for a given distribution and architecture using the `./cmd/gen-manifests` tool.
 - Downloads the test build cache.
 - Filters out any manifest with an ID that exists in the build cache.
   - It also filters out any manifest that depends on an ostree commit because these can't be built without an ostree repository to pull from.